4d/4d-for-ios/docs/ProjectEditor-StructureSection.md

 To do so, 4D for iOS needs to make stucture optimizations and create:

 * A ```__DeletedRecords``` table to store deleted records
-* ```__Stamp``` fields for each table to store stamps
+* ```__Stamp``` fields for each table to store modification stamps

 All you need to do is enabling 4D for iOS to make the necessary structure adjustments for an optimised mobile data update.

-Once authorized you will fully benefit from all the advantages of incrememental reload.
+Once authorized, 4D for iOS will do all the work for you, and you will fully benefit from all the advantages of incrememental data reload.

-No need to worry about stamp or deleted records anymore, 4d for iOS will do all the work for you.

 ### Pull to refresh!